NTracey/Born2beRoot/README.md

 The wall command is a Unix command-line utility that stands for "write all."
 It allows you to send a message to all logged-in users on a Unix-like system.
 The message you provide as an argument to the wall command will be displayed on the terminals of all currently logged-in users.
 The wall command is often used by system administrators to broadcast important messages, announcements, or notifications to all users on a system.
 It is particularly useful for conveying urgent information or system-wide notifications that require immediate attention from users.

-The wall command is included in the monitoring.sh script.
-Towards the end of the script, there is a line that uses the wall command to broadcast the system information message to all logged-in users.
-Here's the relevant part of the script:
+In this section, the wall command in monitoring.sh script is used to send the formatted system information message as a broadcast to all logged-in users.
+The message includes various system details such as architecture, CPU information, memory usage, disk usage, CPU load, last boot time, LVM usage, TCP connections, user login count, network information, and the number of sudo commands executed.

+When the script is executed, this line with the wall command will display the system information on the terminals of all currently logged-in users.
 ```
 wall "	#Architecture: $arc
           #CPU physical: $pcpu